 Value investors often use fundamental analysis to find stocks they believe are underestimated by the market.

-Fundamental analysis involves looking at a company’s financial statements to determine its intrinsic value.
+Fundamental analysis involves examining a company’s financial statements to determine its intrinsic value.

 Value investors typically have a long-term outlook and are patient enough to wait for the market to catch up to their assessment of a stock’s true worth.